Harishma356/CoSaP-Path-Planner/README.md

 ## 🧭 Overview

 **CoSaP** is a novel path planning algorithm designed to operate efficiently in **completely unknown environments**.
-It intelligently samples the navigation space using goal-biased heuristics, moving towards the final goal by drawing chunks of potential gradient to pave a smooth path.
+It intelligently samples nodes in the space using cognitive based goal-biased heuristics, deriving potential field paths for local goal opted from sampled nodes in iteration until the goal is reached.

 > 🚫 **Note**: The core pseudocode and implementation details are withheld due to current journal review.
 This repository provides validated results and context for review purposes only.